Do Quantum Circuits Look Alien to You?

 The Bloch Sphere

 Imagine a point on the surface of a sphere.
-Each An Unitary operator is a reversible quantum transformation. moves this point to a new position without stretching or shrinking it.
+Each A **unitary operator** is a linear operator ( U ) on a complex vector space that satisfies ( U^\dagger U = UU^\dagger = I ), meaning it preserves inner products.
+In simpler terms, it preserves the **length** and **angle** between vectors—so it represents a **reversible, norm-preserving transformation**.
+In quantum mechanics, unitary operators describe the evolution of isolated systems because they conserve probability. moves this point to a new position without stretching or shrinking it.
 Apply the transformation and then its inverse, and the point returns to where it started.
 This is the logic that keeps quantum systems consistent.

 • Circuit diagrams show structure and flow.
-You can see how A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states. interact and where Entanglement is... emerges.
+You can see how A qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states. interact and where Entanglement is a quantum phenomenon where two or more particles become correlated so that measuring one instantly determines the state of the other, no matter how far apart they are.
+This correlation arises because their quantum states are linked as a single system, not as independent parts.
+It doesn’t allow faster-than-light communication but shows that quantum systems can share information in ways classical physics can’t explain. emerges.

 • Code representations highlight what you can actually run on a simulator or hardware, with parameters made explicit for tuning and experimentation.